 Coleus plants are typically grown as annuals in the Upstate, but can be easily propagated for the following year.

-Is Coleus Poisonous To Cats?
+Is Coleus Poisonous To Cats & Dogs?

 The ASPCA lists coleus as toxic to both cats and dogs.
 The poisonous principle in coleus is colein, which can cause gastrointestinal upset, including vomiting and diarrhea, as well as potential dermatitis or skin irritation in cats.
 Keep coleus out of reach of pets or choose cat-safe alternatives for indoor and outdoor landscaping.
 If you suspect your cat has ingested coleus or is showing signs of illness after contact with the plant, contact your veterinarian or a poison control hotline for guidance.